the-Hammers-Company/vmprovision/README.md

 ## Connecting to the VM
 ### Without SSH forwarding
-To connect to the VM without X11 forwarding, simply run (from the vmprovision directory):
+To connect to the VM without X11 forwarding, simply run the vagrant ssh command (from the vmprovision directory):
 ```
 vagrant ssh
 ```